Apple Rosemary Galette with Cheddar Crumb Topping

 Create a tasty apple dish with extra-sharp cheddar for a crisp, delicious topping.
-The rosemary in the crust, apples, and topping works beautifully to compliment the apples and cheese.
+The rosemary in the crust, apples, and topping work beautifully to complement the apples and cheese.
 Don’t worry about it being overwhelming, it lends a wonderful perfume and background note to the galette, creating the perfect sweet and savory finish to any meal and the leftovers are exactly what you need with your morning coffee!

-(Cook’s Note: It is recommended to use pre-made pie dough in this recipe for a couple reasons – convenience being number one, but also because it holds its shape on the grill.
-You may certainly use your favorite dough recipe; just be sure to chill it well before going to the grill.
+(Cook’s Note: It is recommended to use pre-made pie dough in this recipe for a couple of reasons – convenience being number one, but also because it holds its shape on the grill.
+You can certainly use your favorite dough recipe; just be sure to chill it well before going to the grill.
 This recipe is easily adapted to a conventional oven.)